BT Insight: Why individual health insurance policy matters

 Mistakes to avoid

 If you are a person living in tier-II or tier-III cities, the premium should comparatively be lower than that for a person living in a metro city on the same policy.
 This is because many health insurers price their policies according to city zones.
-"City-specific health insurance makes sense if insured have restricted income and if their city of residence has reputed hospitals, well-equipped for treating the majority of ailments and diseases," says Balachander Sekhar, CEO, RenewBuy.com.
+"City-specific health insurance makes sense if insured have restricted income and if their city of residence has reputed hospitals, well-equipped for treating the majority of ailments and diseases," says Indraneel Chatterjee, Principal Officer & Co-Fouder, RenewBuy.com.

 "What they must keep in mind is that some insurers restrict coverage if a policyholder from a lower zone moves to zone-one city for advanced treatments," he cautions.